3point14guy/notes/1_ruby/ruby-day1.md

 Integer / Float = Float
 Float / Integer = Float

 *Simply put - if you mix data types in mathematical operations, the resulting answer will be a float.
+This is called "casting" and means that the type is being changed.*

+Math in code follows **M**y **D**ear **A**unt **S**ally: multiply, divide, add, then subtract.
+Anything in parentheses takes precedence.

 Ruby also has equation shortcuts!
 We can stack the operators with an equal sign between variables (only) and reassign result to the first variable.